A straightforward trailed out-and-back, with a short bushwhack to the summit of Mt Pleasant.

 Hiking Trail Description

 This trail is so beautiful.
-This hike track covers half of a 10 mile section that was recently built over three years following the latest trail-building standards.
+This hike track covers half of a recently-built 10 mile section that was constructed over three years following the latest trail-building standards.
 It is the best-designed and built new trail in the Catskills, and contains some of the best views in the Park.

 My original plan was to hike from Woodland Valley down to Phoenicia, but that requires a car shuttle — and COVID has stopped car-sharing cold.
 So I did the first half as an out-and-back, from Phoenicia.
 I’ll do the other half soon.